The Momentum Formula: Stop the Revenue Leaks Stalling $10K–$20K Operators at $12K

 If either is zero, momentum is zero.

-Most founders have consistency maxed, clarity missing — working 50 hours on the wrong things.
+Most founders have consistency maxed and clarity missing, so they end up working 50 hours on the wrong things.

-Clarity isn’t motivation.
-It’s knowing exactly which three moves generate revenue and which 47 don’t.
+Clarity isn’t about motivation; it’s knowing exactly which three moves generate revenue and which 47 don’t.

 A consultant working 55 hours weekly couldn’t figure out why revenue stayed flat at $11K/month.
 We mapped where his hours went: